swiftmade/blogdown/docs/index.md

 ## Features

 - 📝 No migrations.
 Everything lives in .md files and cache.
-- 🏷 Supports post slugs, author profile, publish date and tags.
 - 🧭  SEO-enabled via customizable meta data and permalink support.
+- 🏷 Attach slug, author profile, publish date and more to your posts.
 - 🛳 Ships with views, controllers and routes.
 Keep it or customize it.
 - 💉 Customizable render engine.
 Easily add CSS classes to rendered tags.
 - 💻 Compatible with [highlight.js](https://highlightjs.org/) out of the box for syntax highlighted code.